rpmfusion-infra/fedy/README.md

 ### How to install

-Please download the latest stable version from the [project page](http://fedorautils.sourceforge.net).
+To install the latest stable version of Fedora Utils in your system, run the following commands in the Terminal and enter your root password when prompted,

-After downloading, navigate to the download directory and run the following in the Terminal,
+`su -c "curl http://master.dl.sourceforge.net/project/fedorautils/fedorautils.repo -o /etc/yum.repos.d/fedorautils.repo"`

-`su -c "rpm -Uvh fedorautils-*.noarch.rpm"`
+`su -c "yum install fedorautils"`

 ### How to use